nihal111/CS-675-Assignments/README.md

 First run `make` at the root directory and then execute `./main`.

+## Keys used to move the camera about the room.
+- Press 4 to increase the camera x-coordinate
+- Press 5 to decrease the camera x-coordinate
+- Press 6 to increase the camera y-coordinate
+- Press 7 to decrease the camera y-coordinate
+- Press 8 to increase the camera z-coordinate
+- Press 9 to decrease the camera z-coordinate

+## Camera Curve
+- While moving the camera, click the mouse to add a control point.
+- After adding the control points, click 0 to draw the interpolated bezier curve.
+Note the first and last point are added by default and they are at the door and in front of the box respectively.

+## Lighting
+- Press TAB to toggle the lamp.
+- Press Space to toggle the wall light.

+## Animation
+- Press ENTER to start the entire animation.
+At first the camera will move on the designated bezier curve which ends at a point in front of the musical box.
+After the camera animation, the character animation starts.

 ## Keys used to control the box
 - Press 1 to select the music box
 - After pressing 1, Press B to select the base box